 Attractions of this beautiful village are: Kharanaq Castle, bath, carvansarai, cistern, bridge, mosque and minaret.

 Some say that the castle was built during the Sassanid era.
 The unique labyrinthine alleys in this castle was always the center of attention.
 The reason to build the castle with a plan like this, was to come upon the thieves.

-It was built during the Sassanid era, the roof of the Timchee is covered with bricks, and if someone knocks on the ground in the middle, Timchee-shaped dome ceiling will repeat the voice in an interesting way for a few moments.
+The roof of the Timchee is covered with bricks, if someone knocks on the ground in the middle, Timchee-shaped dome ceiling will repeat the voice in an interesting way for a few moments.
+The plastering, brickwork and tiling of this building are very beautiful and artistic.
+Kharanqaq carvanserai was restored again during the present years and if you travel to Kharanq, you can stay there for as long as you want to wander in this beautiful village.

 Documents show that the bridge was built during the Parthians period to transfer water from one side to the other side of “Kal river” and it was never a structure for commuting.